tranqulity21/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file name with special characters
+save current state of directory in another file